-Underwriting risk
+C.1 Underwriting risk

 Underwriting risk is the risk of loss or of adverse change in the value of insurance liabilities, due to inadequate pricing and provisioning assumptions.
-The Company underwrites three lines of business:
+The Company underwrites the following lines of business:

-- Other motor insurance;

-- Fire and other damage to property insurance;

-- Miscellaneous financial loss.
+- Other motor insurance; - Fire and other damage to property insurance; - Miscellaneous financial loss; - Assistance (no premiums underwritten during 2020).

-Section A.2 'Underwriting performance' details the breakdown of lines written by the company in the year ended 31 December 2019.
+Section A.2 'Underwriting performance' details the breakdown of lines written by the company in the year ended 31 December 2020.

-As at 31st December 2019, underwriting risk represented 76% of all of the risk modules included in the SCR standard formula calculation.
-The following chart present details by module.
+As at 31st December 2020, underwriting risk represented 78.5% of all of the risk modules included in the SCR standard formula calculation.
+The following chart presents details by module.